 Chief of Staff

-Albus’ personal decorations include the Defense Service Meritorious Medal, Meritorious Service Medal, Air Medal, Navy Commendation Medal with Valor (5), Navy Achievement Medal (2), and various other unit and service awards.
+His awards include the Defense Meritorious Service Medal, Meritorious Service Medal (4), Navy and Marine Corps Commendation Medal (3), Navy and Marine Corps Achievement Medal, and various campaign, service, and unit awards.